hryarih32/MediaCatalogBot/BOT_USAGE.md

 *   `/start` or `/home`: Displays the main menu (role-dependent).
 For new users, this includes an option to request access.
 All authenticated users' menus are refreshed on bot startup.
 *   `/settings`: (Primary Administrator only) Opens the GUI for bot configuration, user management, and dynamic launcher setup.
 *   `/status`: (Administrators and Standard Users) Refreshes the universal status message at the bottom of your chat with the bot.
+*   `/tickets`: (Authenticated Users) Opens the ticketing menu to view or create support tickets.

 ## Main Menu Options